Two weight L^{p} inequalities for fractional vector Riesz transforms and doubling measures: Introduction

-It had been known much earlier that in the case of $A_{\infty }$ weights, the two weight norm inequality for a Calder\'{o}n-Zygmund operator was implied by the classical two weight $A_{p}$ condition; see \cite{AlSaUr2} for an elementary proof when $p=2$, and \cite{HyLa} for a sharp estimate on the characteristics.
-In addition there have been some generalizations to Sobolev spaces in place of\thinspace $L^{2}$ spaces in \cite{SaWi}, and also in the setting of a single weight (see e.g. \cite{DilWiWi} and \cite {KaLiPeWa}).
+It had been known from work of Neugebauer \cite{Neu} and Coifman and Fefferman \cite{CoFe} some time ago that in the case of $A_{\infty }$ weights, the two weight norm inequality for a Calder\'{o}n-Zygmund operator was implied by the classical two weight $A_{p}$ condition; see \cite{AlSaUr2} for the elementary proof when $p=2$, and \cite{HyLa} for a sharp estimate on the characteristics.
+In addition there have been some generalizations to Sobolev spaces in place of\thinspace $L^{2}$ spaces in the setting of a single weight (see e.g. \cite{DilWiWi} and \cite{KaLiPeWa}).